sitepilot/sitepilot/README.md

 * Templates: override build-in pages like an archive or 404 page.
 * Client Role: add a client role with limited capabilities to your site.
 * Cleanup Dashboard: remove unnecessary scripts and widgets from the dashhoard.
-* Support: add a Sitepilot support widget to the dashboard to get quick WordPress support.
 * Branding: add Sitepilot branding to the dashboard and login page.
+* Support: add a Sitepilot support widget to the dashboard for quick WordPress support.

 ## Tools